-Recessions are unexpected (they are ‘MIT shocks’) and double the unemployment rate and the average length of unemployment spells.
+Recessions are unexpected (they are “MIT shocks”) and double the unemployment rate and the average length of unemployment spells.
 The end of the recession occurs as a Bernoulli process calibrated for an average recession length of six quarters, leading to a return of the unemployment rate to normal levels over time.
 When the multiplier is active, any reduction in aggregate consumption below its steady-state level directly reduces aggregate productivity and thus labor income.
 Hence, any policy stimulating consumption will also boost incomes through this aggregate demand multiplier channel.
 Our results are intuitive.

-In the economy with no recession multiplier, the benefit of a sustained wage-tax cut is small.
+In the economy with no recession multiplier, the benefit of a sustained wage tax cut is small.
 One reason there is any benefit at all, even for people who have not experienced an unemployment spell, is that the heightened risk of unemployment during a recession increases the marginal value of current income because it helps them build extra precautionary reserves to buffer against the extra risk.
 A second benefit is that, by the time a person does become unemployed, the temporary tax reduction will have allowed them to accumulate a larger buffer to sustain them during unemployment.
-Finally, in a recession there are more people who will have experienced a spell of unemployment, and the larger population of beneficiaries means that the consequences of the prior mechanism will be greater.
+Finally, in a recession, there are more people who will have experienced a spell of unemployment, and the larger population of beneficiaries means that the consequences of the prior mechanism will be greater.
 But, quantitatively, all of these effects are small.

-When a multiplier exists the tax cut has more benefits, especially if the recession continues long enough that most of the spending induced by the tax cut happens while the economy is still in recession (and the multiplier still is in force).
-The typical recession, however, ends long before our “sustained” wage-tax cut is reversed, and even longer before lower-MPC consumers have spent down most of their extra after-tax income.
-Accordingly, even in an economy with a multiplier that is powerful during recessions, much of the wage-tax cut’s effect on consumption occurs when any multiplier that might have existed in a recession is no longer operative.
+When a multiplier exists, the tax cut has more benefits, especially if the recession continues long enough that most of the spending induced by the tax cut happens while the economy is still in recession (and the multiplier still is in force).
+The typical recession, however, ends long before our “sustained” wage tax cut is reversed—and even longer before lower-MPC consumers have spent down most of their extra after-tax income.
+Accordingly, even in an economy with a multiplier that is powerful during recessions, much of the wage tax cut’s effect on consumption occurs when any multiplier that might have existed in a recession is no longer operative.

-Even leaving aside any multiplier effects, the stimulus checks have more value than the wage tax cut, because at least a portion of such checks go to people who are unemployed and therefore have both high MPC’s and high marginal utilities (while wage tax cuts by definition go only to persons who are employed and earning wages).
-The greatest ‘bang-for-the-buck’ in terms of (unmultiplied) spending comes from the UI insurance extension, because almost all of the recipients are in circumstances in which they have a high MPC and a high marginal utility.
+Even leaving aside any multiplier effects, the stimulus checks have more value than the wage tax cut, because at least a portion of such checks go to people who are unemployed and therefore have both high MPCs and high marginal utilities (while wage tax cuts, by definition, go only to persons who are employed and earning wages).
+The greatest “bang for the buck” in terms of (unmultiplied) spending comes from the UI insurance extension, because almost all of the recipients are in circumstances in which they have a high MPC and a high marginal utility.